World Socialist Web Site: Russia and Ukraine

-The WSWS described the 2014 Revolution of Dignity in Ukraine as a coup backed by the United States and Germany in which the Ukrainian far-right coalition of organizations Right Sector and political party Svoboda would have played a "crucial role".
-Furthermore, the WSWS criticized the coverage of the Russo-Ukrainian War in 2014 by the majority of German media outlets, describing it was one-sided and "anti-Russian propaganda".
-Thus, leading outlets such as Der Spiegel and Die Zeit would have been clamouring for military action against Russia and attacking the President of Russia Vladimir Putin, "who is portrayed as a new Hitler and an aggressor".
+The WSWS described the 2014 Revolution of Dignity in Ukraine as a coup d'état backed by the United States and Germany and carried out by the Ukrainian far-right coalition Right Sector.
+The WSWS criticized the coverage of the Russo-Ukrainian War in 2014 by the most German media outlets, describing it as one-sided and anti-Russian propaganda.